 I may have been genetically predisposed for CLL.
 My lifestyle at the time – and years prior to the diagnosis – may have contributed as a ‘trigger’ for a genetic predisposition.
 But this is just a hypothesis.

-UPDATE: As of October 2020, Glenn is thriving in health post-diagnosis.
+UPDATE: As of April 2022, Glenn is thriving in health post-diagnosis.
+Read one of his latest blogs here!

 EDITOR’S NOTE: To learn more about Glenn, visit his site.